-Living abroad or in foreign land requires some adjustment especially financially.
+Living abroad or in a foreign land requires some adjustment especially financially.
 Even more so when the family has to depend on a single income.
 Whether its a unanimous decision to live on one income or life forced you to, is very doable.
 We are a family of three and we’ve been living on a single income for approximately 2 years since we moved to Malaysia.
-It was not easy at first but with the passage of time, we’ve learned to live within limited budget.
+It was not easy at first but with the passage of time, we’ve learned to live within a limited budget.

 Here are some practical tips which have helped us survive on a single income since I resigned from my job to become a stay at home mom (SAHM).

 1. Set your priorities straight and cut unnecessary expenses

 Focusing on your expenses is a must-do when you’re trying to live on a limited budget.
 When you pay attention to your expenses, you’ll discover some unnecessary items you’ve been spending a lot on which you live without or find cheaper alternatives.
 I’ve been trying to loose weight for a while now, while in the gym one day, I met a dope fitness trainer and was really tempted to pay for classes with her.
 Fortunately I didn’t fall into the trap of paying for something I can achieve on my own with just the right amount of discipline.